 The shares of common stock covered by this prospectus are being registered pursuant to provisions of certain registration rights agreements by and among us, the selling stockholders and other persons or the terms of the Operating Partnership's partnership agreement.
 The shares were acquired by the selling stockholders from us upon the exchange of units of partnership interest in the Operating Partnership.
-The shares of common stock were issued without registration under the Securities Act, in reliance upon the exemption provided by Section 4(a)(2) of the Securities Act.
-As of March 31, 2015, there were 311,268,775 shares of common stock outstanding (including Class B common stock, net of treasury shares).
+The shares of common stock were issued without registration under the Securities Act of 1933, as amended, or the Securities Act, in reliance upon the exemption provided by Section 4(a)(2) of the Securities Act.
+As of September 30, 2015, there were 309,418,080 shares of our common stock outstanding (including Class B common stock, net of treasury shares).

 We do not know when or in what amounts the selling stockholders may offer shares for sale.
 The selling stockholders may elect not to sell any or all of the shares offered by this prospectus supplement.
-Because the selling stockholders may offer all or some of the shares pursuant to this offering, and because there are currently no agreements, arrangements or understandings with respect to the sale of any of the shares that will be held by the selling stockholders after completion of the offering, we cannot estimate the number of the shares that will be held by the selling stockholders after completion of the offering.
-However, for purposes of this table, we have assumed that, after completion of the offering, none of the shares covered by the prospectus supplement will be held by the selling stockholders.
+Because the selling stockholders may offer all or some of the shares pursuant to this offering, and because there are currently no agreements, arrangements or understandings with respect to the sale of any of the shares that will be held by the selling stockholders after completion of this offering, we cannot estimate the number of shares that will be held by the selling stockholders after completion of this offering.
+However, for purposes of this table, we have assumed that, after completion of this offering, none of the shares covered by the prospectus supplement will be held by the selling stockholders.